 Figure 4.
-Fine particle fraction (percentage of the emitted dose in particles $\leq$ 4.7 μm) from the pMDI alone, pMDI with Diamond VHC and pMDI with Z-Stat VHC.
+Fine particle fraction (percentage of the emitted dose in particles $\leq 4.7 \, \mu \text{m}$) from the pMDI alone, pMDI with Diamond VHC, pMDI with Z-Stat VHC and pMDI with AC+ VHC.
 Error bars denote standard deviation about the mean.

-When the results are expressed in terms of fine particle fraction (the percentage of the emitted dose in particles $\leq$ 4.7 μm) as in Figure 4, aerosol delivery from the pMDI alone is shown to be less efficient than from the pMDI VHC combinations for the delivery of drug to the lungs.
-That is, the proportion of the total aerosolized drug that would be expected to penetrate the upper airways and deposit in the conducting and alveolated airways is higher for the pMDI VHC combinations compared with the pMDI alone.[2]
+When the results are expressed in terms of fine particle fraction (the percentage of the emitted dose in particles \leq 4.7 μm) as in Figure 4, aerosol delivery from the pMDI alone is shown to be less efficient than from the pMDI VHC combinations for the delivery of drug to the lungs.
+That is, the proportion of the total aerosolized drug that would be expected to penetrate the upper airways and deposit in the conducting and alveolated airways is higher for the pMDI VHC combinations compared with the pMDI alone.
+[3]

 Figure 5.
-Mass Median Aerodynamic Diameter of the aerosol from the pMDI alone, pMDI with Diamond VHC and pMDI with Z-Stat VHC.
+Mass Median Aerodynamic Diameter of the aerosol from the pMDI alone, pMDI with Diamond VHC, pMDI with Z-Stat VHC and pMDI with AC+ VHC.
 Error bars denote standard deviation about the mean.

-The MMAD of aerosols from each device was similar.
+The MMAD of aerosols from each VHC was similar.